rop14009/WegrzynLab/Annotation_Report_Generator/readme.md

 Minimum Evalue: 1e-5
 Full-length coverage requirement: (0 - 1)
 Generate XML for Blast2GO: yes/no
-Path to Interpro Results:
-Path to Blast2GO Results:
-Contaminant Detection Options
+Path to InterProScan Results: (If no results leave blank) Path to Blast2GO Results: (If no results leave blank) Contaminant Detection Options
 Insects: yes/no
 Fungi: yes/no